minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-03-virtio_serial_example.markdown

 Since the Host and Guest both require communication handler, they should install the virtio-aware driver based on the virtio APIs.

 Implementing drivers for both Host and Guest is the time consuming works.
-Fortunately, Virtio also presents the ready-to-use drivers for the various purposes: virtio-blk, virtio-pci, virtio-serial, and etc.
+Fortunately, Virtio also presents the ready-to-use drivers for the various purposes: virtio-blk, virtio-pci, virtio-serial, and etcs.
 In this post, I will explain about the virtio-serial drivers.

 # Preparation